Time Matters: Why You Shouldn't Wait to Treat Your Cartilage Injury Skip to content

 Image of a knee cartilage lesion as it gets larger over time

-A study shows us why patients shouldn’t wait when it comes to treating their knee cartilage pain.
+A study shows us why patients shouldn’t wait when it comes to treating their knee cartilage damage.

 It can lead to worsening knee cartilage damage and new defects.